FAQ / Price Adjustments

 1 - (.205 / 118.00) = 0.99826

 This factor is then multiplied to all the prior price data.
-Note, for dividend adjustments the volumes are not adjusted.
+Note, for dividend adjustments the volumes are also adjusted.
 Thus the dividend adjusted data is:

 {Timestamp, Open, High, Low, Close, Volume}